 MUMFORD CONCERTO FOR CELLO AND CHAMBER ORCHESTRA

-'of radiances blossoming in expanding air' will have the following instrumentation: solo cello, strings, single winds, single brass, harp, and one mallet percussion.
+of radiances blossoming in expanding air has the following instrumentation: solo cello, strings, single winds, single brass, harp, and one mallet percussion.
 The 'cello, which is featured in a series of ongoing developmental relationships with soloists and ensembles within the orchestra, generates motivic and articulative materials which spread throughout its fabric.
 What results are new timbral combinations, enlarging upon the central voice, thus increasing the number of sonic possibilities in an expansive space.
-Much of the work's harmonic material is based on the letters of her first name: D Eb Bb or A h.
+Much of the work's harmonic material is based on the letters of her first name: D Eb Bb (or) A (h).

-This Concerto will be available for performance during the 2018-2019 season and beyond.
+Special thanks to the Crickett Foundation for their generous support of the upcoming premiere.
+This concerto will be available for performance during the 2018-2019 season and beyond.

 "Deborah Pae's sublime tone and deep musical insight have inspired me to create a new work which will showcase her talents.
 The new work will feature the 'cello's voice as one which will initiate and comment upon activity among the other instruments, providing for a variety of timbral interrelationships.

 I am delighted to be working with an artist with such a profound musical vision."